 Students need to have access to a properly functioning computer throughout the semester.
 Click here for an explanation of the technology required for an online course.

-Software: Student computers need to be capable of running the latest versions of plug-ins, recent software and have the necessary tools to be kept free of viruses and spyware.
-The computer needs to run the following software.
+Student computers need to be capable of running the latest versions of browsers, recent software and have the necessary tools to be kept free of viruses and spyware.
+The computer needs to run the following browser features.
 Also, some courses require special software that students may have to purchase.
 In some courses (i.e. speech, foreign languages, etc.), a webcam and microphone may be needed.

 • Adobe Acrobat Reader